b0g3r/tsdproxy/README.md

-# TsDProxy - Tailscale Proxy
+# TsDProxy - Tailscale Proxy with SSL

+It is a fork of original tsdproxy, but with support of provided SSL certificates, e.g. wildcard.
+Very useful for a case of self-hosted tailscale control plane, like headscale.

 TsDProxy simplifies the process of securely exposing services and Docker containers to your Tailscale network by automatically creating Tailscale machines for each